 In his biography of Leonardo DaVinci, Walter Isaacson points to a theme that Leonardo returned to often—understanding how human beings fit into the grand order of the universe.
 This theme was made most explicit in Leonardo's drawing of the Vitruvian man.
 Leonardo studied art and science with the most intense curiosity to understand the connection between our own nature and the universe.

 Our knowledge of art and science has grown immensely since Leonardo.
 And yet the same question is still with us.
 How do we fit in with our conception of the universe?
 We think of ourselves as conscious beings possessing rationality, creativity, meaning, and free will, while we think of the universe as purely mechanistic, consisting wholly of mindless, meaningless, physical particles in fields of force.
-1 The question of how we fit in is one of the central questions of contemporary science and philosophy.
+1 The question of 'how we fit in' is one of the central questions of contemporary science and philosophy.
 The key to making sense of how we fit in with the universe lies in understanding the nature of consciousness.
-In this post, I will say a few things about the nature of the definition of consciousness and what consciousness is.

 There are many theories that attempt to explain what consciousness is, how it works, and how the mental relates to the physical.
 These theories go by the following names: substance dualism, property dualism, materialism, physicalism, computationalism, functionalism, behaviorism, epiphenomenalism, cognitivism, eliminativism, panpsychism, biological naturalism and more.
 There is currently no consensus among experts about which theory is most correct, and there are many unanswered questions about consciousness.
 Some even argue that we can never fully understand it.